TV-Rename/Website/_manual/quickstart/index.md

 {% include_relative check-filename-template.md %}

 The basic setup is now complete.
-Now would be a good time to take a look at the other tabs in **Options>Preferences** (if you haven't already!) to get an idea of the changes that can be made when customising TV&nbsp;Renames behaviour.
+Now would be a good time to take a look at the other tabs in **Options>Preferences** (if you haven't already!) to get an idea of how TV&nbsp;Renames behaviour can be customised.

 {% include_relative run-a-scan.md %}